Precision Machining

 • Waterjet Cutting with 5x10ft Bed

-• Bar-fed Swiss Turning For Precision Machining Hundreds to Thousands of Parts
+• Bar-fed Swiss Turning for Precision Machining Hundreds to Thousands of Parts

 • Polishing, Blasting with Multiple Media & Passivation Finishing